dfranklin02/assessments/writing/organization/low-summary.md

-Effective writing uses an appropriate form, or structure, to organize ideas.
-The DAACS writing assessment is assessed according to the structure of the essay, as well as the use of transitions between paragraphs.
-An essay without paragraph breaks will receive a 1 for the transitions criterion, even if you use effective words or phrases to connect paragraphs.
-To get an accurate score for transitions, please create breaks between paragraphs.
+Effective writing uses an appropriate form, or structure, to organize ideas in a way that makes sense to your readers.
+Essays written for the DAACS writing assessment are assessed according to their overall structure, as well as the use of transitions between paragraphs.